-Our Lady of the Rosary follows the syllabuses set by the Board of Studies Teaching and Educational Standards NSW.
+Our Lady of the Rosary follows the syllabuses set by the NSW Education Standards Authority.

 The areas of study are called Key Learning Areas (KLA).
 Catholic Schools have an additional KLA of Religious Education, which permeates and integrates into the whole school curriculum.
 Many of the Key Learning Areas integrate; however, learning outcomes are specific to each Key Learning Area.